 Nigeria

-Present-day Nigeria was long-dominated by powerful kingdoms, including the Hausa in the north and the Yoruba in the south.
-It came under British control in the late 19th century.
-Nigeria secured its independence from Britain in 1960, but lasting legacies from colonialism persist and shape the political landscape.
-Contemporary political issues play out along religious, ethnic, and gender lines, which are exacerbated by the legacy of colonial-era divide-and-rule policies.
+Present-day Nigeria was long home to powerful kingdoms, including the Hausa in the north and the Yoruba in the south.
+It came under British control in the late 19th century and gained independence in 1960.
+However, colonial legacies continue to shape its political landscape.
+Contemporary political issues play out along religious, ethnic, and gender lines—divisions reinforced by colonial-era divide-and-rule policies.
+Nigeria’s history of civilian governance has been marked with intermittent periods of authoritarian military rule, and its 2023 elections were impacted by logistical issues and violence.

 Following the national elections held in February, Nigerians voted for the members of Houses of Assembly for the 36 states, and for governors of 28 states on 18 March.
 Following a number of complaints about the conduct of the national elections made by political parties, the state elections had been delayed by one week as the Independent National Electoral Commission (INEC) sought to find solutions.
 Observers noted that the state elections experienced fewer logistical challenges than the national elections, and the technologies used for voter identification and results tabulation functioned well.
 Still there were reports of violence and vote buying, particularly in the states of Lagos, Lagos, Rivers, Enugu and Kano.
 Observers reported that 21 people were killed in election-related violence.
 Continuing the trend from the national election, turnout was reportedly low and few women were candidates.